ledwards/team5-releases/README.md

 1. Open Chrome and browse to: `chrome://extensions`
 1. Check the Developer Mode box in the upper-right corner
 1. Click the Load Unpacked button in the upper-left corner
-1. Select the `team5_0.6.6` directory from the `.zip` file you just downloaded and click OK.
+1. Select the `dist` directory from the inside `.zip` file you just downloaded and click OK.
 1. In the upper-right of Chrome in the toolbar next to the location bar, click the puzzle piece button, find Team 5, and click the pin icon to pin the extension to your browser

 ## Setup